alexlitel/congresstweets-automator/README.md

 **Optional variables**: There's a `TZ` variable for helping the `moment-timezone` module operate, but that defaults to `America/New_York` in its absence and isn't needed.
 For the self-updating maintenance process, there's a `SELF_REPO` variable for the quasi-recursive updates.
 Make sure you have Github repos set up for deployment, otherwise those parts of the app may fail.
 Deploying the app will automatically run unit tests and linters.

 ## Testing
 To test the app, simply run `yarn test` to lint and run Jest tests and other fun stuff.
-For v1, I created a mock API to handle the requests to Github content, Github's API and Twitter's API, and added a variety of utilities
+As of V1, there's a mock API to handle the requests to Github content, Github's API and Twitter's API, and added a variety of utilities

 ## Issues, etc.
 If you come across any issues, don't hesitate to file any issue in this repo, make a pull request or [send an email](mailto:alexlitelATgmailDOTcom).